fheinke/ESP8266-MQTT_with_SSL/README.md

 # ESP8266-MQTT_with_SSL

 ### Description
-This Sketch is just an example, to show you how to set up a secure MQTT Connection to your own MQTT Broker.
-My Test Broker is secured with an User and Password plus SSL Certificate.
+This sketch is intended only as an example to show how to connect an ESP8266 microcontroller to an SSL, user and password protected MQTT broker.

-You'll need to change the Variables first.
+First of all, all variables in the sketch must be adapted to your own needs.

-To get the Fingerprint of your MQTT SSL Certificate, you can use following command in a Linux shell with <MQTTBroker> as your Broker:
+To get the SSL fingerprint of the broker, just enter the following command on a Linux shell.
+Please replace <MQTTBroker> with your Internet hostname.

 ```console
 FHeinke@GitHub:~$ echo | openssl s_client -connect <MQTTBroker>:8883 | openssl x509 -fingerprint -noout